 Get In Touch

-Most offset presses require a significant amount of “make ready” time to prepare the press before printing actually begins.
-And there is a fair amount of paper waste as the press begins to run in order to get the press “up to color”.
-Proofing on an offset press can be more challenging than digital printing since it’s not economical to ready an offset press for just one printed proof.
+Most offset presses require a significant amount of what’s called “make ready” time to prepare the press before printing actually begins.
+And there is a fair amount of paper waste as the press must typically run a hundred sheets or more through the press in order to get the press “up to color”.
+Proofing on an offset press can be more challenging than digital printing since it’s not economical to prepare an offset press for just one printed proof.
 Instead other, more economical devices are used to simulate what the final product will look like.
-Most importantly offset printing has a large front-end loaded cost structure (plates, make ready, paper waste.) which means short runs (low quantities) may have a high per-unit cost.
-But as quantities increase, the unit cost goes down with offset printing.
-Very short runs can be more cost effective with digital printing; while larger quantities are likely to have a lower unit cost with offset printing.
+An important consideration in deciding whether offset printing is appropriate for your project is that offset printing has a large front-end loaded cost structure (plates, make ready, paper waste.) which means short runs (low quantities) may have a high per-unit cost.
+But as quantities increase, the unit cost goes down significantly.
+Very short runs can be produced more cost effective on a digital press.
+If you are unfamiliar with many of the terms used here you can download the Influence Graphics printing guide book that explains in more depth a lot of the printing industry terminology.
+And be sure to visit our helpful printing tips for helpful information on setting up your print files.

 Many different considerations will determine which method of printing is best for your particular project, such as quantity, timing, and the physical size of the printed piece.
 Offset printing is commonly used for higher volume, larger sheet size jobs while digital printing is best applied to smaller format, lesser quantity print runs.
 While one printing method might give you a slightly different “look” than the other, both printing methods can give you excellent results.